realA10001986/Dash-Gauges/README.md

 The firmware needs to know the type of gauges installed; by default, power output to the gauges is disabled.

 In order to configure the Dash Gauges for your specific hardware,
-- hold the "Time Travel" button for 5 seconds (until a beep is emitted),
+- hold the _Time Travel_ button for 5 seconds (until a beep is emitted),
 - then enter the Config Portal as described above, and click on "Settings".

 Near the bottom of this page, there are three drop-down widgets, one for each gauge.
 Carefully select the type for each of your gauges, and click on "Save".